 Some dogs may become restless when their tummy is upset.
 They may lie down and change positions frequently.

 See your vet immediately if your dog appears to be in severe pain, restless and also retching (like they're trying to vomit but nothing is coming out), pacing, has abdominal distention as these can be signs of life-threatening bloat.

 11. Guarding the Belly

 Several dogs may start tensing up and tightening their belly muscles when touched because it hurts.
 Some dogs may also growl.
 Caution is needed when dogs are in pain as they may bite.
-Again, any signs of severe pain along with restlesness, unproductive vomiting, and distended abdomen warrants an emergency trip to the vet.
+Again, any signs of severe pain along with restlessness, unproductive vomiting, and distended abdomen warrant an emergency trip to the vet.

 12. Changes in Interactions

 Affected dogs may change the way they interact with their owners.
 Some dogs may become extra clingy, sticking by their owner's sides soliciting attention.
 Some dog owners report it's as if their dogs are "asking for help."